intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 3.8 Start TensorFlow Serving Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's take a look at the configuration for the elastic deployment of TensorFlow Serving under the directory::
+Let's look at the configuration for the elastic deployment of TensorFlow Serving under the directory::

-   <cczoo_base_dir>/cczoo/tensorflow-serving-cluster/tensorflow-serving/kubernetes
+   ${cczoo_base_dir}/cczoo/tensorflow-serving-cluster/tensorflow-serving/kubernetes

-There are two Yaml files: ``deploy.yaml`` and ``ingress.yaml``.
+There are two YAML files: ``deploy.yaml`` and ``ingress.yaml``.

-Please refer to this `guide <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#deployment-v1-apps>`__ for more information about the yaml parameters.
+Please refer to this `guide <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#deployment-v1-apps>`__ for more information about the YAML parameters.

 Customize ``deploy.yaml``, replacing ``<tensorflow_serving_tag>`` with the tag of your TensorFlow Serving container::